giefortunaQA/TDL_Project/README.md

 cd ..\TDL_Project
 ```

-To start the application, execute the .jar file:
+To start the application, execute the .war file:
 ```
 java -jar TDL-0.0.1-SNAPSHOT.war
 ```
 When the Spring application is started, go to http://localhost:9090/ to access the web application.
 To access the h2 database, go to http://localhost:9090/h2-console/.

 The above can also be ran without cloning the whole repository.
-Simply download the .jar file and run the same line, given you're in the directory where file is downloaded to.
+Simply download the .war file and run the same line, given you're in the directory where file is downloaded to.

 Alternaltively, the web app can be launched my opening the index.html file in src/main/resources/static after cloning the repo.

 ### Running the tests

 Before running the tests, make sure the spring boot application is not running.
 Simply exit the command line and reopen another cmd window.
 This is because both test and development use the same port 9090.
-To run the JUnit tests in this Maven package, simply change the directory to ..\20DecSDET2-IMS-Starter and execute
+To run the JUnit tests in this Maven package, simply change the directory to ..\TDL_Project and execute
 ```
 mvn test
 ```

 ## Mockito Unit Tests

-These tests confirm that each method,without their dependencies, returns the correct/expected value using assertions and mockings.
+These tests confirm that each method,without worrying about their dependencies, returns the correct/expected value using assertions and mockings.

 ```
 Example: